 The blurb on the back of the third book in the Inheritance Trilogy, Kingdom of the Gods, would have you think Shahar Arameri is the main character of the thing.
 To be fair, she does play a fairly large role in the first half of the book - but she gets Demoted to Extra about 250 pages in.

-When the Black Library began publishing Warhammer novels, the back cover blurb was a short excerpt from the book, followed by a 3-5 sentence "summary" beneath.
+When Games Workshop began publishing novels under the Black Library label, the back cover blurb was a short excerpt from the book, followed by a 3-5 sentence "summary" beneath.
 Often, this summary would only give you the barest hint of what the book was about, if not tell you an outright falsehood.
-An example of the latter can be found on the first edition of Ragnar's Claw, which hints that the characters will visit a hive world named Venam.
+An example of the latter can be found on the first edition of Space Wolf: Ragnar's Claw, which hints that the characters will visit a hive world named Venam.
 No such world appears in the book.

 There is an old French edition of The Return of the King which covert art represents Gandalf with a staff in the hand, standing on a flying rock.
 No scene like that ever appeared in the story.
 In the same collection, the cover arts of the two other books (the Fellowship members for The Fellowship of the Rings, and a group of black-skinned Orcs for The Two Towers) are a lot more relevant.

 Some of the Discworld books have covers by Josh Kirby that really don't reflect what characters look like, or depict scenes that didn't happen.
 Some examples are Granny Weatherwax as a stereotypical hunched-over warty Wicked Witch when she's actually a handsome older woman who sometimes complains that she doesn't look like that.
 Or Pteppic wearing a Martial Arts Headband for no good reason and curly-toed slippers that just look impractical for an Assassin.
 Or Twoflower, who wears glasses and was called "four-eyes," literally having four eyes.